pragmaxim/pragmaxim.github.io/content/blog/sustainable-self-care.md

 this bottom back to surface by deeply understanding causality / evolution of life and nature (karma), crafting philosophy that complies with the formula of life.

-Any trauma, complex or health issue is a labyrinth to be solved otherwise fear, grief, addiction and eventually anger become the Minotaur worsening the blunder.
+Any trauma, complex or health issue is a labyrinth to be solved no matter how big the sacrifice is, otherwise fear, grief, addiction and eventual anger become the Minotaur worsening the blunder.
 Writing a desired narrative is a privilege of those who face him fearlessly while looking for means and ways out until it becomes a virtue that extends the depths of merit.
 Loosing this personal struggle breeds either violence or cowardice, black or white reality, not balance.
 Any new belief or assumption that either contradicts reality or is not constructive without any value for anyone gives birth to another Minotaur to be confronted.

 Realistic idealists, constructive problem solvers, pragmatists, optimists, better treat those who lost ideals and love frankly or stay away as it is not a burden to bear.
 We are probably the only species that were given the ability to day-dream